johnnietse/asl-hand-sign-detector/README.md

 - [File Structure](#file-structure)

 ## Overview
-The app consists of the following components:
+The desktop app consists of the following components:
 - **Data Collection**: Collects images of hand signs for training the model.
 - **Training**: Uses the collected images to train a machine learning model for gesture recognition.
 - **Prediction**: Uses the trained model to predict ASL signs in real-time using a webcam.